Umi4Life/NAGEKI-3.33/README.md

 If you're using hex threaded bolt then print out the `lever big.stl` and `long nut.stl` instead.
 Then thread long nut into the end of the bolt, wrap some teflon tape around it and jam it into the `lever big.stl`.
 Might want to add nylock and a nut on where the bottom of the knob would go, but don't put on the knob itself yet, we will do it after mounting everything into the case.

 2. Mount potentiometer into the base.
-If your pot have a "tooth" on it then use soldering iron to melt down small hole into the base so that your pot can mount flat on the surface.
+If your pot have a "tooth" on it then use soldering iron to melt down small hole into the base to have it lay flat on the surface.
 Use a socket wrench to help tighten it in place

+3. Print out the rest of the parts from original repo

-3. Now for the shaft assembly, start by inserting the tension chuck, 2 nuts (one goes into the bottom the chuck, another just to position the bearing) and bearing into the threaded bolt
+4. Now for the shaft assembly, start by inserting the tension chuck, 2 nuts (one goes into the bottom the chuck, another just to position the bearing) and bearing into the threaded bolt
-    - Sanding tension chuck down to one grid is also recommended
+    - Sanding tension chuck down to 1000 grit is also recommended
 ![lever1](pic/lever/lever-assembly-1.jpg)
-4. Check that the chuck lines up with the clamp
+5. Check that the chuck lines up with the clamp
 ![lever2](pic/lever/lever-assembly-2.jpg)
 Add nylock and another nut
 ![lever3](pic/lever/lever-assembly-3.jpg)